Attila Csihar: Biography

 He has collaborated with artists such as Current 93, Jarboe, Dissection, Emperor, Taake, Ulver, and Banks Violette.

 Between 2016 and 2018, Csihar joined blackened death metal supergroup Sinsaenum.
-He would perform lead vocals alongside Sean Zatorsky of Dååth, with ex-DragonForce bassist and group founder Frédéric Leclercq and Loudblast guitarist Stéphane Buriez on guitars, Seth guitarist Heimoth on bass, and former Slipknot drummer Joey Jordison on drums.
+He would perform lead vocals alongside Sean Zatorsky of Dååth, with ex-DragonForce bassist and group founder Frédéric Leclercq and Loudblast guitarist Stéphane Buriez on guitars, Seth Heimoth on bass, and former Slipknot drummer Joey Jordison on drums.
 The band released its debut album Echoes of the Tortured on 29 July 2016 via earMUSIC.

-In 2019 he formed an esoteric noise project called Hiedelem with drummer/percussionist Balázs Pándi (Merzbow, Keiji Haino).
+In 2019 he formed Hiedelem, a noise project with drummer/percussionist Balázs Pándi (Merzbow, Keiji Haino).

-In 2019 he participated in the live presentation of the album Canticles of the Holy Scythe by (Lüüp, among with a chamber orchestra of a total 14 musicians ensemble.
+In 2019 he participated in the live presentation of the album Canticles of the Holy Scythe by Lüüp, accompanied by a chamber orchestra of 14 musicians.

-Outside of music, Csihar graduated as an electrical engineer from a technical college, and used to be a private teacher of math and physics.
+Outside of music, Csihar graduated as an electrical engineer from a technical college, and used to be a private math and physics teacher.

 He worked in film production, most notably on Tony Scott's Spy Game, where he was the first assistant of production designer Norris Spencer.
-In 2018 he was portrayed in the film Lords of Chaos, which depicted the early 90s Norwegian black metal scene (in particular Mayhem).
-He was portrayed by his son Arion.
+In 2018, Csihar was portrayed by his son Arion in the film Lords of Chaos, which depicted the early 1990s Norwegian black metal scene, particularly Mayhem.

-Although Mayhem have often displayed dead animals and blood at their live events, Csihar is a vegetarian in his personal life.
+Although Mayhem have often displayed dead animals and blood at their live events, Csihar is a vegan in his personal life.